shizhan1109/Athena-yellow/README.md

 1. Push reset button.
 M5core2s shows *waiting for Wi-Fi*.
 In the GUI, all the M5 icons turn red.
 2. Input Wi-Fi configuration `wifi csse4011demo-csse4011` in the blue board.
 The blue board will advertising configuration.
 3. The M5core2s connect to the new Wi-Fi, and show SSID, mac addr and IP on display.
+The 9 displays synchronize by NTP server.
 4. The M5core2s register IP to router, the GUI collects 9 IPs through mDNS protocol.
 In the GUI, click **search** button, the connected m5core2s' icons turn green.
 Place the m5 to the corresponding location.

 **Let's play**

 7. In the GUI, click **run**, start screen casting.
 8. Show one image in 9 displays.
-Shake it to turn on/off display.
-The 9 displays synchronize by NTP server.
+Shake it to turn on display.
 9. Play an animation and even a video.

 ## Sensor